istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

 * Enable mutual TLS (mTLS) authentication when running the [installation steps](/docs/setup/kubernetes/quick-start/#installation-steps).

 The commands used in this task assume the Bookinfo example application is deployed in the default namespace.
-To specify a namespace other than the default namespace, use option `-n` to switch to the actual namespace in each commands.
+To specify a namespace other than the default namespace, use the `-n` option in the command.

 ## Installing and configuring a TCP service

 By default, the [Bookinfo](/docs/examples/bookinfo/) example application only includes HTTP services.
 To show how Istio handles the authorization of TCP services, we must update the application to use a TCP service.
-Follow this procedure to deploy the Bookinfo example app and update its `ratings` service to the `v2` version, which talks to a MongoDB backend using TCP:
+Follow this procedure to deploy the Bookinfo example app and update its `ratings` service to the `v2` version, which talks to a MongoDB backend using TCP.

 ### Prerequisites

-Deploy the [Bookinfo](/docs/examples/bookinfo/) sample application:
+Deploy the [Bookinfo](/docs/examples/bookinfo/) sample application.

-After deploying the app, go to the Bookinfo product page at `http://$GATEWAY_URL/productpage`.
+After deploying the Bookinfo application, go to the Bookinfo product page at `http://$GATEWAY_URL/productpage`.
 On the product page, you can see:

-* The "Book Details" section on the lower left of the page includes book type, number of pages, publisher, etc.
+* The **Book Details** section on the lower left of the page includes book type, number of pages, publisher, etc.
-* The "Book Reviews" section on the lower right of the page.
+* The **Book Reviews** section on the lower right of the page.

 When you refresh the page, the app shows different versions of reviews in the product page.
 The app presents the reviews in a round robin style: red stars, black stars, or no stars.